Heat pump: Operation

 Heat flows spontaneously from a region of higher temperature to a region of lower temperature.
 Heat does not flow spontaneously from lower temperature to higher, but it can be made to flow in this direction if work is performed.
-The work required to transfer a given amount of heat is usually much less than the amount of heat; this is the motivation for using heat pumps in applications such as the heating of water and the interior of buildings.
+The work required to transfer a given amount of heat is usually much less than the amount of heat gained; this is the motivation for using heat pumps in applications such as the heating of water and the interior of buildings.

-The heat pump works by the use of reverse valves inside a heat pump, enabling a switch from cooling to heating.
-With this technology, it directs the cold refrigerant into the indoor coil (usually the unit inside a closet or in the attic), with the fan then blowing warm air into the coil to absorb the heat, making the air cool.
+The heat pump works by the use of reverse cycle conditioning.
+Liquid refrigerant flows through coils in the cooling unit and absorbs heat, becoming a gas which is then compressed to further raise the temperature.
+This gaseous refrigerant is pumped into more coils in the heating unit, where a fan blows air over the coil to absorb the heat and liquefy the refrigerant.
+Most heat pumps are capable of transferring heat in both directions, meaning, for example, that they can heat and cool a space.